-Dr. Mark J. Rudin joined Boise State University as Vice President for Research and Economic Development in January 2007, during a pivotal time in the university’s development as an emerging Metropolitan Research University of Distinction.
-His background as a university administrator, as a professor with an externally funded research program, and as a technical specialist working for public agencies has helped shape his perspective on the importance of research and creative activity to the excellence of a university.
+Dr. Mark J. Rudin joined Boise State University as Vice President for Research and Economic Development in January 2007, during a pivotal time in the university’s development, and throughout his tenure, he has continued to build Boise State’s reputation as a Metropolitan Research University of Distinction.
+His experience in the private sector, as well as a faculty member and administrator in academia, shaped his perspective on how research and academic programs can collectively enhance student learning while contributing to the prestige of a university.

 Dr. Rudin’s academic background is in the field of Health Physics.
-All of his degrees are from Purdue University, including a Ph.D. in Medicinal Chemistry, with a concentration in Health Physics (1989); a master of science in Health Physics (1985); and a bachelor of science in Health Science (1983).
+His degrees all were awarded from Purdue University, including a Ph.D. in Medicinal Chemistry, with a concentration in Health Physics (1989); a master of science in Health Physics (1985); and a bachelor of science in Health Science (1983).

 Dr. Rudin’s management philosophy is one of collaboration, accessibility and responsiveness.
 He welcomes inquiries from the university community, organizations and businesses in the private and public sectors, and from the public.
 Dr. Rudin can be reached by contacting the Division of Research and Economic Development.